BYMASTER BANKRUPTCY LAW OFFICES WELCOMES YOU!

 Remember there are 3 steps for getting your case filed:

 - Take the 1-hour class

-- Provide all your forms and documents by uploading them through MyCase (or our document portal) – see the 6-Page-Client Folder
+- Provide all your forms and documents by uploading them through our Document Portal – see the 6-Page-Client Folder

 - Pay the required amount of fees to file the case

 Take the first online class as soon as possible.
 It only takes one hour.
 You must complete the entire class and fill out the end part in order to receive the certificate.
 The certificate is required to file your case.
 Take it here through Summit Financial.

 The Next Step . . .

 When uploading documents to our Document Portal, it is vital to provide them in the required PDF document format.
 Make sure that all your documents meet this required PDF standard, otherwise, they will be rejected by the court.

 In order to get your case filed, you are required to provide the documents and forms from Page 2 of the folder.
 We will need the documents and forms listed (on Page 2) of the 6-Page Client Folder to complete your case.

 You are required to fill out the below, more-detailed Forms for your case.
 Do not complete these on your phone: use a computer only.
 These forms must be downloaded first to your desktop and then “Saved As” when they are completed.
 If you desire to fill them out by pen instead, just print them out and then scan them back in when you have completed them.